xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

 ## The `xkb_symbols` section

-NOTE: This section is incomplete.
+NOTE: The documentation of this section is incomplete.

 This section is the fourth to be processed, after `xkb_keycodes`, `xkb_types` and `xkb_compat`.